NextGeoss/ckanext-nextgeossharvest/README.md

  `0 * * * * paster --plugin=ckanext-harvest harvester run -c /srv/app/production.ini >> /var/log/cron.log 2>&1`

 ## <a name="harvesting"></a>Harvesting Sentinel products
-To harvest Sentinel products, activate the `esa` plugin, which you will use to create a harvester that harvest from SciHub, NOA or CODE-DE.
+To harvest Sentinel products, activate the `esa` plugin, which you will use to create a harvester that harvests from SciHub, NOA or CODE-DE.
 To harvest from more than one of those sources, just create more than one harvester and point it at a different source.

 ### <a name="scihub"></a>Harvesting from SciHub
 Create a new harvest source and select `ESA Sentinel Harvester New`.
 The URL does not matter—the harvester only harvests from SciHub, NOA, or CODE-DE, depending on the configuration below.